adonese/mit/specs.md

 - Filtering:
   - filter agents
   - filter bakeries
+- Locality
+  In `tbllocality`, there's already `fldlocalityname`, I can send that if it is exactly fits into what we want.

+  GOTCHA, however, i believe that it will have these issue:

+  - name duplications: names are not unique to search / inquire for

 Encoding location data is still not clear since the origin data is not clear either